achhansrun/chip-8_emu/README.md

 Next, fetch submodules:
 `git submodule update --init --recursive`

-### How to do debug build
+### How to build

-First this command to configure build:
+First this command to configure debug build:
+`cmake -DCMAKE_BUILD_TYPE=Debug . -B build/`
+or this command to configure release build:
-`cmake -S . -B build/Debug`
+`cmake -DCMAKE_BUILD_TYPE=Release . -B build/`
-Next this command to finally build:
+Next this command to finally build all types:
-`cmake --build build/Debug`
+`cmake --build build`